 What will we cover?

-Practice of intervals, rhythm, and recognition of form and quality of sound.
-Involves singing, writing musical examples, clapping, and active listening.
+Practice of intervals, rhythms, and recognition of form and quality of sound.
+Involves singing, writing musical examples, clapping, use of a piano keyboard or any instrument you want to use, and active listening.

 What level is the course and do I need any particular skills?